joelkuiper/PathoLens/README.md

 We restrict to GRCh38 and ClinVar assertions with “criteria provided, multiple submitters, no conflicts.”
 Variants are split **by gene** into train/validation/test to minimize leakage.
 Labels are collapsed to a binary scheme; VUS are excluded upstream.

+### GO embedding (Gene Ontology)
+We derive **gene-level embeddings** from a heterogeneous GO graph constructed from the Gene Annotation File (GAF).
+Nodes represent genes and GO terms; edges connect each human gene (taxon 9606) to the GO terms it is annotated with, after removing `NOT` qualifiers and optionally restricting to curated evidence codes.
+To inject hierarchical context, the graph also includes GO **term–term** links limited to `is_a` relations parsed from the GO graph.
+We drop the three GO root terms and can prune very high-degree term nodes to reduce trivial shortcuts; any isolates created by pruning are removed.
+A Node2Vec model is then trained on this graph, and only the gene embeddings are retained and L2-normalized.
+These vectors summarize each gene’s neighbourhood in GO and provide a coarse prior about biological processes, molecular functions, and cellular components tied to the gene.

 ### DNA embedding (reference/alternate FASTA windows)
 We derive a **local sequence perturbation vector** from GRCh38 using the ClinVar VCF-style fields.
 For each variant, it opens the reference FASTA with `pyfaidx` and pulls a symmetric window around the locus (default ±512 bp, configurable).
 Coordinates are handled in **1-based VCF convention**: given `ChromosomeAccession`, `PositionVCF`, `ReferenceAlleleVCF`, and `AlternateAlleleVCF`, it slices `[pos−window … pos+len(ref)−1+window]` from the chromosome, verifies that the REF allele matches the FASTA at the expected offset, and **skips** any record that fails this check.
 The **alternate window** is synthesized in-place by replacing the REF span with ALT (so indels are handled naturally).
 All characters are upper-cased and non-IUPAC bases are sanitized to `N` to avoid tokenizer surprises.
 These **REF** and **ALT** windows are then embedded with the 1000G nucleotide transformer, and a single vector per window is obtained by masked mean pooling over token embeddings.

 The final signal is the **normalized effect vector** `dna_eff = normalize(embed(ALT) − embed(REF))`, which emphasizes local changes while cancelling much of the background sequence.
 Only this effect array is persisted on disk (FP16 in a compressed NPZ), alongside a Feather file that caches the curated windows and minimal provenance (window size, FASTA path, row alignment).
-At training time, `dna_eff` is concatenated with any available protein embeddings to form the conditioning input supplied to the LLM as virtual tokens.
+At training time, `dna_eff` is concatenated with the gene’s GO embedding (and protein features when available) to form the conditioning input supplied to the LLM as virtual tokens.

 ### Protein embedding
 For protein-level features, PathoLens integrates ESM-2 embeddings (Meta AI’s protein language model).
 Using Ensembl VEP with the ProteinSeqs plugin, we extract both the wild-type and mutated protein sequences for each ClinVar variant.
 These sequences are embedded with ESM-2, and we compute a delta representation after mean pooling that captures the local effect of the mutation on the protein context.
 This embedding encodes biochemical and structural information (such as residue conservation, substitution severity, and domain context) that goes beyond simple VEP consequence labels.
 The resulting protein effect vectors are concatenated with DNA effect to form the conditioning input to our projector, which maps them into virtual tokens that the LLM consumes alongside the variant prompt.